iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: System Architecture

 \subsection{Network Model}

-To develop a network model we consider, a single-cell ISAC network operating over a 5G NR style TDD downlink, where a single ISAC base station (IBS) serves multiple hybrid edge nodes (HNs) in the presence of eavesdroppers (Eves).
-The IBS is located at the center of a circular radius service region $d_{\max}$, with randomly distributed HNs and Eves may potentially appear near the IBS and toward the cell edge (Fig.~\ref{sys_modelfig}).
-In our network model, link formation and performance evaluation are driven by a 3GPP-compliant propagation and near-field channel construction.
-Specifically, large-scale propagation is generated using the 3GPP TR~38.901 model \cite{zhu20213gpp,poddar2025overview}, incorporating log-distance path loss and lognormal shadowing, while small-scale fading is modeled as Rician to reflect LOS-dominant mmWave/THz links.
-Following is the detail about antenna design, channel model, signal model, and power and sensing model.
+To develop a network model, we consider a single-cell ISAC network operating over a 5G NR style TDD downlink, where a single ISAC base station (IBS) serves multiple hybrid edge nodes (HNs) in the presence of eavesdroppers (Eves).
+The IBS is located at the center of a circular radius service region $d_{\max}$, with randomly distributed HNs and Eves potentially appearing near the IBS and toward the cell edge (Fig.~\ref{sys_modelfig}).
+In our network model, link formation and performance evaluation are driven by a 3GPP-compliant propagation and near-field channel construction \cite{zhu20213gpp,poddar2025overview}.